xtfocus/hanoi_ck_crwlmd/README.md

     <li> regex
 </ul>

-This is not my original idea, and I just do it for fun and to brush up my coding.
-This is just for educational purposes, and I by no means intend to violate google ToS.
+This is not my original idea, and I just dit it for fun and to brush up my coding.
+This is just for educational purposes, and I by no means intend to violate Google ToS.